amousa1968/ansible-project/README.md

    - Template for WebSphere restart using `restart_websphere.yml`
    - Template for Linux service restart using `restart_linux_service.yml`
    - Template for Windows service restart using `restart_windows_service.yml`
+   - Templates for IBM HTTP Server operations using respective playbooks
 4. **Set Variables**: Override default variables as needed for specific environments
 5. **Schedule/Execute**: Run manually or schedule automated restarts